sheffieldhackspace/balancing-bot/Arduino/README.md

+To get the self-balancing bot up and running you'll first need to copy the contents of **libraries/** to your **Arduino/libraries/** folder on your system.

 Upload **ember/ember.ino** to the Nano.
 If you're using a 3xAA battery pack then make sure to comment out

 **#define USE_LITHIUM_BATT**